This page is for the original Mastermind, Jason Wyngarde.

 Against the X-Men

 As a member of the Brotherhood Mastermind often came to battle the young group of mutant heroes known as the X-Men.
-However, his powers had not been developed to their fullest potential, and therefore he was only capable of casting minor illusions.
+However, his powers had not been developed to their fullest potential, and therefore he was only capable of casting minor visual illusions, like simulating the illusion of fire, or making it seem like Beast's legs had stopped working.
 The Brotherhood continually failed in their battles against the X-Men.
-Magneto attempted to make a pact with the enigmatic being known as the Stranger, However, instead of a new ally Magneto found a new foe.
-During their confrontation Magneto was stranded on an alien planet, while Mastermind was turned into stone.
+Magneto attempted to make a pact with the enigmatic being known as the Stranger, However, instead of a new ally Magneto found a new foe, as the Stranger was not a mutant, which was what both Magneto and the X-Men assumed, but was actually a cosmic entity from the stars.
+During their confrontation Magneto was stranded on an alien planet, while Mastermind was turned into stone after attempting to double cross him.

 The Stranger's spell wasn't permanent.
 After the effects of the spell wore off, it wasn't long before Mastermind found himself with a new group vying for mutant supremacy.
 Factor Three fought to make a mutant country that was the third major world power; after the US and the USSR.
-However, their tactics were as questionable as those of the Brotherhood.
+However, their extreme tactics were as questionable as those of the Brotherhood.
 They had forced Banshee to fight for their cause by placing a headset on him that was primed with explosives.
 At the time they believed their members were all mutants.
-It transpired that Ogre was a human genius who relied heavily on his technological creations, and their leader the Mutant-Master was in fact an alien.
-The Earth-born members of Factor three combined forces with the X-Men to defeat Mutant-Master.
+It transpired that Ogre was a human genius who relied heavily on his technological creations to hide the fact that he wasn't actually a mutant himself, and their leader, the Mutant-Master, was in fact an alien in disguise.
+The Earth-born members of Factor three combined forces with the X-Men to defeat Mutant-Master and stop his plans for conquest.

 Although Wyngarde had helped to save the Earth from alien domination, he was soon captured by the Sentinels.
 Unable to project any psionic illusions on the giant robotic servants, he had to rely on help from his enemies in the X-Men to save him.
 However, it wasn't long before Mastermind returned to his criminal ways.